-Years ago I created these oat flour waffles and sweet potato waffles because I was trying to eat less gluten and I haven’t looked back.
+Years ago, I created these oat flour waffles and sweet potato waffles because I was trying to eat less gluten, and I haven’t looked back.
 They both delivered big with a soft, fluffy interior and crispy exterior, and a hearty, nutty flavor that I love.

-It’s truly winning at breakfast time!
+These are winning at breakfast time! 🙂

 Syrup pouring over a small stack of banana waffles

-Why you’ll love this recipe:
+Why you’ll love this recipe

-• These banana waffles are crisp on the outside, soft and fluffy on the inside, and packed with banana and warm cinnamon flavor.
+• These banana waffles are crisp on the outside, soft and fluffy on the inside, and packed with banana and cinnamon flavor.

 • The recipe comes together in one bowl with just a few ingredients.